Image-to-Video

 1. Start with high-quality images - Better source = better animation

-2. Be specific about motion - "Slow push-in" is better than "move camera"
+2. Be specific about motion - "Slow push-in" is better than "move camera."

 3. Describe camera movement - This is often the most important element